Respect for Human Rights in the Supply Chain

 Monitoring of the Working Environment

 Since 2016, we have also conducted audits through the Better Work Programme, a joint activity program between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
-Thanks to audits through the Better Work Programme, which is widely adopted in the apparel industry, factories can reduce the duplication of audits and focus more on working environment improvement.
+Better Work audits, which is widely adopted in the apparel industry, enables us to monitor the progress of factories' initiatives through an online system.
+It also helps us avoid conducting duplicated audits, thus allowing factories to focus more on improving working conditions.

 Working Environment Monitoring at Subcontract Factories